PART-WPO/reach-dashboard/README.md

 For questions or feedback, please contact the **WPO Portfolio Analysis and Research Transitions (PART) Program** at:
 📧 **part.wpo@noaa.gov**
 🌐 [https://wpo.noaa.gov](https://wpo.noaa.gov/)

+## Acknowledgements
+REACH was developed with assistance from OpenAI's GPT-4o and Google's Gemini 2.5 Pro models during spring and summer 2025, which supported software development, code generation, documentation, and iterative design.
+The author directed the overall system architecture, validated all generated code and content, and was responsible for all final implementation decisions.